pingdotgg/docs/docs/solo-tier.md

 ---
+label: "Solo Tier"
 sidebar_position: 2
 ---

-# Ping.gg Solo Tier
+# Solo Tier

-The solo tier on Ping is focused on getting **YOUR** video **OUT** to another OBS user.
+The solo tier on Ping.gg is focused on getting **YOUR** video **OUT** to another OBS user.
 Great if you're a guest and want to be sure your video comes through crystal clear on the other side.

 Watch Adam's video about Ping's Solo Tier